-Explains how an agency can establish and operate a panel of suppliers.
+Explains when it is appropriate and how an agency must establish a panel of suppliers, and allocate contract opportunities.

 - A panel of suppliers (Panel) is a list of suppliers who have been pre-approved by an agency and who have agreed to the terms and conditions for supply.

 - A Panel of suppliers is appropriate when an agency wants to:

 - verify which suppliers are capable of delivering specific goods, services or works

 - agree in advance with each supplier the terms and conditions of supply of the goods, services or works, including the pricing (eg agreed hourly fee) or the pricing mechanism that will apply.

 - Before establishing a Panel, an agency must:

 - have a good understanding of the anticipated demand for the goods, services or works and number or range of Panel suppliers that are required

 - anticipate an ongoing need for the goods, services or works

 - have resources and plans in place for the Panel to be appropriately managed once established.